ES EN

 For instance, I can't stand reading anything by Rudyard Kipling for very long because it smells so strongly of rotting orange peels.
 It gives me a headache.
 The same with Bram Stoker, I couldn't finish Dracula in part because it smelled exactly like an old bannister that had been covered in too many layers of varnish and gone gummy.
 On the other hand, books in the Redwall series smell faintly like those pepto-pink grandma candies that turn to powder in your mouth, though the smell is easily overtaken by whatever scent is being described in the scene.”

 It’s interesting to note that when this synesthete reads a description of something with a particular smell they also often automatically perceive the corresponding scent physically, as if they were smelling it in real life.
-This happens to some people – synesthetes and non-synesthetes alike – regularly or occasionally and is not considered synesthesia but a kind of olfactory hyperphantasia called “olfactorisation”.
-However, in this case it coexists with their concept-smell synesthesia, where the abstract perception of each writing style is the trigger that produces a consistent, characteristic smell, unconnected with the scene the author is describing, and it often exceeds it in intensity, cancelling out the synesthetic smell:
+This happens to some people – synesthetes and non-synesthetes alike – regularly or occasionally and is not considered synesthesia but "olfactory imagination", "olfactorization" or "olfactory hyperphantasia".
+However, in this case it coexists with their concept-smell synesthesia, exceeding it in intensity and cancelling out the synesthetic smell:

 “It also seems like [some synesthetic smells] get overtaken by the suggestion of what's going on in the scene, like the forest smell in LOTR, or the coffee shop at the beginning of Hitchhiker's Guide, or any mentions of food/sea spray/flowers/blood/mustiness/dust.”